-He stated that the refrigerated transport is not only related to fruits and vegetables but there are sectors like dairy, ice-cream, poultry and pharma.
-So he requested the stakeholders from all these sectors to come up with their issues.
+He stated that the refrigerated transport is not only related to fruits and vegetables but other segments like dairy, ice-cream, poultry and pharma.
+He requested the stakeholders from all these sectors to come up with their issues.
 NCCD having a modern approach is a body which is in a position to address these issues at a much faster pace.